AIS-Bonn/pose_graph_prediction/README.md

 3D Poses are estimated on the image data.
 Noise is applied to the training data to prevent overfitting and increase the robustness of the model.
 The noise is added to the joint positions.
-The amount of noise is sampled randomly from a uniform distribution between -n and n, with n being 5% of the link length the joint is connected by.
+The amount of noise is sampled randomly from a uniform distribution between -_n_ and _n_, with _n_ being 5% of the link length the joint is connected by.
 The noisy estimated poses serve as the input to the model.
 The Mean Squared Error (MSE) between the normalized predicted joint positions and the normalized ground truth is used as the loss.
 Adam is utilized as the optimizer with a learning rate of 0.001.